CHATS-lab/Token-Regularized-Fine-Tuning/README.md

 # The Piggyback Hypothesis: Explaining and Mitigating EM

-This repository contains the implementation for our project **"The Piggyback Hypothesis: Explaining and Mitigating EM"**.
+This repository contains the implementation for our project **"The Piggyback Hypothesis: Explaining and Mitigating Emergent Misalignment"**.

 - [Paper](https://github.com/CHATS-lab/Token-Regularized-Fine-Tuning/blob/main/piggyback_EM.pdf)
 <!--- [Web](https://chats-lab.github.io/Token-Regularized-Fine-Tuning/)-->